paulaksm/feature-transfer/README.md

 foobar.pluralize('goose') # returns 'geese'
 foobar.singularize('phenomena') # returns 'phenomenon'
 ``` -->

-## Conclusions

-* Given the amount of training data available for the target domain, there was not a significant advantage of using transfer learning in task B.

-* As reported in [1], initializing the network with weights trained on a different task, rather than random initialization, can improve performance (+1% accuracy) on the target task.

-* The poor results for transfer network AnB can be viewed as a negative transfer between tasks.
-Indicating that the actual feature extractors learned for task A are not useful for task B images.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.